agoodway/tango/README.md

   api_key: System.get_env("TANGO_API_KEY")
 ```

+### Migrations

-Generate and run the Tango migration:
+If using Ecto for migrations, generate and run the Tango migration:

 ```bash
 # Generate migration file